Naitsirc98/CHIP-8-Emulator/README.md

 Finally, the class Emulator manage all the previous classes to make them work together.

-I have based my work by following the Multigesture.net tutorial (http://www.multigesture.net/articles/how-to-write-an-emulator-chip-8-interpreter/), Wikipedia and Cowgod's Chip-8 Technical Reference (http://devernay.free.fr/hacks/chip8/C8TECH10.HTM).
+I have followed the Multigesture.net tutorial (http://www.multigesture.net/articles/how-to-write-an-emulator-chip-8-interpreter/), and I have looked for information on Wikipedia and Cowgod's Chip-8 Technical Reference (http://devernay.free.fr/hacks/chip8/C8TECH10.HTM).